graphchallenge/GraphChallenge/StochasticBlockModel/code/python/README.md

 ### Required modules (standard or easy to install)
 - pandas : for loading input graph TSV files

-- sys : standard module for determining the smallest positive floating value of the computing platform

 - numpy : used extensively for storage and computations

 - scipy : for sparse matrix and some specific computations